 Right now, I am preparing for my upcoming summer tour.
 Towards the end of the summer I plan to start writing new music for the next recording.
 Beyond that, I am always working on getting my music in front of as many ears as possible within the U.S. and abroad.
 I’ve been blessed and fortunate to have achieved so much in music, but feel there is still a long road ahead of me.

 Hi guys, welcome to VENTS!
 How have you been?
-Hey there!
-Doing great, Livin’ the …
+We are extremely humbled and excited …